-We all have our reasons, and most of them sound good.
-Our day job kicked into high gear, our family had some drama, we moved, we were so stressed out all we could do anything else for a while.
-Whatever it is, whether it’s legit or not (because let’s face it, sometimes we are all a little less disciplined than we’d like to admit), the reason isn’t relevant.
+We all have our reasons for stopping, and most of them sound good.
+Our day job kicked into high gear, our family had some drama, we moved, we were stressed out.
+Whatever it is, whether it’s legit or not (because let’s face it, sometimes we’re all a little less disciplined than we’d like to admit), the reason isn’t relevant.
 We’re past that.

 Because you’re coming back.
 You’re going to start writing again.

 You ready?
 Take my hand, we’re jumping off that cliff together…

 OK, take out some paper (or your phone) and write down everything that keeps you from writing.
 Put down the reasons you’re not writing now.
 Put down the excuses you tell yourself why it’s OK not to write.